Bruin-Racing-Baja/FROND/README.md

-# FRINK
+# FROND
- Fresh Repository Integrating New Knowledge
+a little bit of FRINK and little bit of GROND :3